Malick Thiaw completed a move to Newcastle United in the summer of 2025, ending his three-year stay at Italian giants AC Milan.

-Newcastle supporters have already created a chant for the player, taking full advantage of the fact that this surname is pronounced ‘Ciao'.
+Newcastle fans quickly took a shine to the Germany international, creating a chant that took advantage of the fact that his surname is pronounced ‘Ciao'.

 For all the key information on this new Newcastle chant, including the lyrics and the tune it is sung, check out our chant guide below.